Search

 How Big Do Punctatus Cory Catfish Size Get?

-Punctatus Corys are small fish that typically reach a maximum size of about 2.5 inches (6.4 cm).
-They have a distinctive black stripe along their sides, which is why they’re also commonly known as panda cory catfish.
+Punctatus Cory fish is small, and typically reach a maximum size of about 2.5 inches (6.4 cm).
+They have a distinctive black stripe along their sides, which is why they’re also commonly known as panda Cory catfish.

 Their size makes them ideal for small aquariums, provided they are kept in groups of at least five or more.
 They can also make good community aquarium fish, but choose tank mates that won’t outcompete them for food or intimidate them.